Sudarsan-Sridharan/karaf-vineyard/README.md

  the Vineyard Gateway to use the actual underlying services and API.
 Karaf Vineyard Gateway façade the services and proxy to the concrete backend services.
 Vineyard Gateway can interact with the Vineyard Registry to retrieve and expose API.
-* Karaf Vineyard Discovery is a set of plugins that you can execute to discover the existing services present in your ecosystem, creating the corresponding entry in the registry and exposing them in the gateway.
+* Karaf Vineyard Importers is a set of plugins that you can execute to import existing services present in your ecosystem, creating the corresponding entry in the registry and exposing them in the gateway.

 ## Getting Started